scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 This is a strange structure because its assortativity measures defy the assortativity patterns seen in other complex networks.
 One reason is that there is much greater variation in out-degree than in in-degree.
-:label:`odtable` shows the top ten most depended on packages.
+Table :ref:`odtable` shows the top ten most depended on packages.
-:label:`idtable` shows the top ten packages with the most dependencies.
+Table :ref:`idtable` shows the top ten packages with the most dependencies.
 Three packages, ``requests``, ``six``, and ``django``  have out-degree over 1000.